7 Reasons to Use a Group Purchasing Organization

 By Hugo Britt | November 3, 2020

 Considering joining a group purchasing organization (GPO) but having difficulty convincing decision-makers that it’s worthwhile?
-If so, read on.
-We’ve gathered seven metrics to include in your case for why using a group purchasing organization is a smart move for your business.
+Here are seven metrics to include when building your case for using a group purchasing organization and why it’s a smart move for your business.

 The first metric (and the most powerful metric for most decision-makers) is to therefore show your projected cost savings for the next 12 months with and without a GPO membership.